tuura032/ADPComparison/README.md

 <strong>Desciption</strong>

 This program was created solely for fun, and to practice using structs and pointers before I began learning Python.
 Many improvments could be made to the program (described below), but I have since learned better ways to accomplish my end goal.
-This program demonstrates my knowledge one month into learning how to code, more than anything else.
-I practiced a practical application for using pointers, linked lists, arrays, loops, structs, sorting methods, file operations, data gahtering, data manipulation, and comparing operations.
+More than anything else, this program demonstrates my ability to come up with a solution to a problem using code approximately one month into learning.
+I also demonstrated my ability to use pointers, linked lists, arrays, loops, structs, sorting methods, file operations, data gathering, data manipulation, and comparing operations.

 <strong>Improvements</strong>